gshipley/enterprise_training/AdminTraining.md

 	http://www.github.com/openshift

-Given the number of available quick starts, you may have to use the search functionality of your browser to locate the quick start you would like to install.
-For this lab, choose either Wordpress or Drupal and follow the instructions provided after selecting the quick start to install the application.
+Given the number of available quick starts, you may have to use the search functionality of your browser to locate the quick start that you would like to install.
+For this lab, choose either the Wordpress or Drupal quick start and follow the instructions provided to install the application.

 ![](http://training.runcloudrun.com/images/quickstart.png)